bioinformatics-centre/kaiju/README.md

 tar xf taxdump.tar.gz nodes.dmp names.dmp
 ```
 ###Convert gbk files
-The Perl script `gbk2faa.pl` in the `kaiju/utils/` subdirectory converts
+The Perl script `gbk2faa.pl` converts
-gbk files into faa files, which have the taxon id in the Fasta headers.
+`.gbk` files into `.faa` files, which have the taxon id in the FASTA header lines.

 Run this script for each of the GenBank files and finally paste all sequences
 into one file `allproteins.faa`: